-Wrist stabilization is surgery or a procedure to restore steadiness to a wrist that’s too loose or painful because key ligaments or bones aren’t holding it firmly.
+Wrist stabilization surgery strengthens and restores steadiness to a wrist that’s too loose or painful because key ligaments or bones aren’t holding it together firmly.
 Think of the wrist as a complex bridge made of small bones connected by strong straps (ligaments).
 If those straps tear—like the scapholunate ligament—or a bone shifts after injury, the “bridge” wobbles, causing pain, weakness, and clunky motion.

 To stabilize it, a surgeon first identifies which structures are failing.
 They may repair or reconstruct torn ligaments with sutures and anchors, sometimes using a tendon graft to act like a new strap.
 Temporary pins or screws can hold bones in the right alignment while tissues heal.
 In certain patterns of instability, they might tighten the capsule (the joint’s outer sleeve) or realign bones with small cuts (osteotomies).
 For widespread wear or severe patterns, limited fusions join select bones together to create a more solid, pain‑reduced unit while preserving as much motion as possible.